pjmurray/chiropractor/README.markdown

 ---------------------

-If you still require specific behaviour for that model/collection, but you want to use the default behaviour declared in the initalize, you have the option to pass in pre/post hooks
+If you still require specific behaviour for that model/collection, but you want to use the default behaviour declared in the chiropractor.init, you have the option to pass in pre/post hooks.

 Prehooks are defined as follows: